 Immediately prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although our common stock has been approved for listing on NASDAQ, we cannot assure you that there will be an active public market for our common stock.
+Although we have applied to have our common stock listed on NASDAQ, we cannot assure you that there will be an active public market for our common stock.